 This article will take you on an adventure of discovering your upper back.
-How to prioritize develop and shape it.
-We will look at different training angles, strengths and weaknesses of the upper back, including how to mentally connect and feel the isolation and multi-joint exercises for your upper back.
+How to prioritize, develop and shape it, while looking at different training angles, strengths and weaknesses of back training, including how to mentally connect and feel isolation and multi-joint exercises.

 It is not uncommon to hear the guys in and out of the gym talk about chest training and how much they can bench press.
 But training upper back, and showing it off to your friends and hearing guys tell stories of how much weight they can use to perform bent over rows is seldom heard, or bragged about.